 Buy a small notebook, jot down the answers to questions such as these, and throughout the summer, brainstorm ways you will try to improve upon these situations.

-When school is close to starting, review your notes, and try to apply throughout the school year the solutions that you’ve brainstormed.
+When school is close to starting, review your notes, and apply throughout the school year the solutions you’ve brainstormed.

 Do you want to become a principal, literacy coach, or educational consultant in the near future?